Contents

 Test Purchases

 Carrying out test purchases will not (as highlighted above) require the purchaser to establish a relationship with the supplier with the covert purpose of obtaining information and, therefore, the purchaser will not normally be a CHIS.
-For example, authorisation would not normally be required for test purchases carried out in the ordinary course of business (e.g. walking into a shop and purchasing a product over the counter).
+For example, authorisation would not normally be required for test purchases carried out in the ordinary course of business (g. walking into a shop and purchasing a product over the counter).

 By contrast, developing a relationship with a person in the shop, to obtain information about the seller’s suppliers of an illegal product (e.g. illegally imported products) will require authorisation as a CHIS.
 Similarly, using mobile hidden recording devices or CCTV cameras to record what is going on in the shop will require authorisation as directed surveillance.
 A combined authorisation can be given for a CHIS and also directed surveillance.

-Anti-social behaviour activities (e.g. noise, violence, race etc)
+Anti-social behavior activities (e.g. noise, violence, race)

 Persons who complain about anti-social behaviour, and are asked to keep a diary, will not normally be a CHIS, as they are not required to establish or maintain a relationship for a covert purpose.
-Recording the level of noise (e.g. the decibel level) will not normally capture private information and, therefore, does not require authorisation.
+Recording the level of noise (g. the decibel level) will not normally capture private information and, therefore, does not require authorisation.

 Recording sound (with a DAT recorder) on private premises could constitute intrusive surveillance, unless it is done overtly.
 For example, it will be possible to sound record if the noisemaker is warned that this will occur if the level of noise continues.